ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/005-using-scenes.md

 ### Deleting Scenes

-With the Scene selected in the Scene Window,
+With the Scene selected in the Scenes Window,

 * Press <kbd>delete</kbd>.
 Or click the {% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} icon.